All for Us: Background and composition

 "All for Us" comprises "vocal choruses and gritty synths to create a dreadful atmosphere that's quickly contrasted with a lovesick chorus".
 It depicts him as "determined to make things work between him and his partner" as he "reflects on his parents' poor marriage".
 A reworked version, which features American actress and singer Zendaya, was released in August.
 The reworked version appeared on Labrinth's second studio album, Imagination & the Misfit Kid.
 It has been described as "dark and epic, with a buzzing bass and chanting vocals".

 Appearances in other media

 "All for Us" appeared during the season 1 finale of the American teen drama series Euphoria.
 Zendaya, who stars in the series, performed the song during the episode.
 It is set to a scene in which her character is "transported to another world", "propped up by a crowd of dancers", and "rises, then falls into their arms".
 For this scene, the song won a Primetime Emmy Award for Outstanding Original Music and Lyrics in 2020.

+Live performances

+On April 22, 2023, Labrinth and Zendaya performed the song on the second day of Coachella 2023.